What are critical metals? And which ones should savvy investors focus on? Our overview of the space answers those questions and more.

 - Why Scandium Could be a Huge Opportunity

-While cobalt and graphite are currently the critical metals with the most buzz, there are plenty of other options for investors interested in this exciting space.
 Rare earths are one of the most familiar critical metals groups, especially for investors who remember the rare earths price spike that happened in 2010 and 2011.
-Interest has since died down, but some still believe the metals are a compelling investment.
+Interest has since experienced peaks and troughs, but some still believe the metals are a compelling investment.

 The rare earth elements group is made up of 15 lanthanides, plus yttrium and scandium, and each has different applications, pricing and supply and demand dynamics.
 China accounts for the vast majority of the world’s rare earths production.